 Dr. Yaffe attended Yale University for her undergraduate degree, received her medical degree at the University of Pennsylvania, and completed residencies in Neurology and Psychiatry at the University of California, San Francisco.
 She is the Scola Endowed Chair and Vice Chair, Professor of Psychiatry, Neurology and Epidemiology, and Co-Director of the Clinical and Translational Sciences Training Program at UCSF.
 She is also the Chief of NeuroPsychiatry and Director of the Memory Evaluation Clinic at the San Francisco Veterans Affairs Medical Center.

 Her research, clinical work, and mentoring focuses on geriatric neuropsychiatry.
 Her specific training and expertise is in the epidemiology of neuropsychiatric disorders among older adults, and she is especially interested in identifying novel risk factors that may lead to preventive strategies with a particular emphasis on psychosocial and medical co-morbidities.
 A great deal of her clinical work and research aims to improve the mental health of older adults, especially older veterans.
-Dr. Yaffe has published over 440 peer-reviewed articles (H-index:115) and has received several awards for her accomplishments, including the American Association for Geriatric Psychiatry Distinguished Scientist Award, the John Mackey Award for Excellence in Dementia Care, and the American College of Psychiatrists Award for Research in Geriatric Psychiatry.
-She was named one of the world's most influential scientific minds by Thomson Reuters in 2014, and she was recently awarded the prestigious Potamkin Prize by the American Academy of Neurology.
+Dr. Yaffe is a leading expert in the epidemiology of dementia and cognitive aging.
+Her research bridges neurology, psychiatry, and epidemiology with a primary focus on dementia prevention and modifiable risk factors.
+Dr. Yaffe is a member of the National Academy of Medicine, the Beeson Scientific Advisory Board, and the Global Council on Brain Health, and she serves as Multiple PI/PI of almost a dozen NIH and Department of Defense grants.
+With over 500 peer-reviewed articles (H-index=139; recognized by Clarivate Analytics as one of the most highly cited researchers in her field in 2014, 2018, and 2019), Dr. Yaffe has received several awards for her groundbreaking work, including the American Association for Geriatric Psychiatry’s Distinguished Scientist Award and the American Academy of Neurology’s Potamkin Prize for Alzheimer’s Research.

 Tina Hoang, MPH, Research Associate